tmtxt/tmtxt.github.com/_drafts/2021-07-24-clean-architecture.md

 ## The Code base

 Here is how the code looks like.
-It's just a Class Library with nearly no Nuget package installed.
+It's just a Class Library with nearly no Nuget package installed (of course except for some utility ones like `AutoMapper` or `Autofac`).

 ![Business Code](/files/2021-07-13-clean-architecture/business-1.png)

 - **Business**: The core Business logic resides at the hear of the project.
 - **Models**: Some necessary models for your application.
-They are POCO classes, no json annotation or SQL data attributes.
+They are POCO classes, no json or SQL attributes.
 - **Adapters**: They are just interfaces to interact with the underlying infrastructure, for example, to download data from an external source, to query data from a SQL database,...
 - And an **AutofacModule** file (because I use **Autofac**) to register the implementations for the